 Gillian added: ‘It’s not a huge time commitment, and if you want to help fight dementia then this is one of the best ways to do it.’

-For more information on the DFP study, or to register your interest in taking part, visit the study website.
+For more information on the DFP study, visit the study website.